9 Cool and Different Things to do in Florence, Italy

 While many people love and appreciate art, not everyone loves to spend hours touring the galleries.
 The sheer quantity of museums you can visit in Florence is overwhelming.

-Artists can’t help but be inspired by the masters in Florence and you can watch them create right before your eyes.
+Artists can’t help but be inspired by the masters in Florence, and you can watch them create right before your eyes.

-In the area surrounding the Duomo, you will come across many painters, sculptors, and street artists engaged in work.
-You can stand around and appreciate their skill for free, or even better purchase an original work of art to take home as a souvenir.
-I am cherishing this little watercolor of the Duomo I picked up last time I was there.
+You can stand around and appreciate their skill for free, or even better, purchase an original work of art to take home as a souvenir.
+I am cherishing this little watercolor of the Duomo I picked up the last time I was there.

 I could spend all day finding art in the streets, but I would never bypass the art museums in Florence for anything.